Life in the Lewis-Clark Valley grows complicated after a serial killer strikes their quiet rural communities

 Life in rural America is supposed to be relaxing, simple, and even mundane.
 But for three years in the late 70’s, life in communities in and around the Lewis-Clark Valley was anything but ordinary.
 Parents shuffled their youth to school in groups and children were told to never be alone outside after dark.
 During those three years, five youth had disappeared.
 When human body parts were found wrapped in black garbage bags, floating in the nearby Snake River, police knew they had a serial killer running rampant in their community.
 In fact, they were even certain they knew who the killer was.
 Regardless, lack of evidence and one critical missing person rendered them unable to make an arrest of the person they were “99% sure” committed the evil acts.

-A “person of interest” runs free
+A “person of interest” adds a bizarre twist

 From early on in their investigations, police felt quite certain that their “person of interest” was the man responsible for the disappearances (and presumed murders) of the five unfortunate youth.
 The suspect had readily admitted to being the last person to see two of the five canonical victims alive and police were fairly certain that two others had vanished from a location the suspect admitted to being in at the time of their disappearance.
 Still, without concrete evidence (two of the victims’ bodies have never been found), police were unable to file charges.